autometrics-dev/autometrics-py/README.md

   most useful metrics
 - 💡 Writes Prometheus queries so you can understand the data generated without knowing PromQL
-- 🔗 Create links to live Prometheus charts directly into each functions docstrings and into a markdown file
+- 🔗 Create links to live Prometheus charts directly into each functions docstrings (with tooltips coming soon!)
 - 📊 (Coming Soon!)
 Grafana dashboard showing the performance of all instrumented functions
 - 🚨 (Coming Soon!)
 Generates Prometheus alerting rules using SLO best practices